hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Job Composer
 ------------

-The Job Composer contains the tools that allow you to set everything up for launching your jobs.
+The Job Composer contains all the tools that allow you to launch your jobs.
 This goes from basic job script building, adding necessary files, to building and using templates for easier job creation.
 Under the job composer tab you can find two other menus, namely 'Jobs' and 'Templates'.
-As templates are the backbone of job creation in Open OnDemand, we will start by explaining this.
+As templates are the backbone of job creation in Open OnDemand, we will start by explaining these.
 The 'Jobs' menu is pretty much self-explanatory once understanding this.

 Templates
 ~~~~~~~~~